 TRAFFIC ENFORCEMENT ANNOUNCEMENT

-Throughout 2010, the Madison Police Department will be participating in several National Highway Traffic Safety Administration sponsored bicycle and pedestrian enforcement overtime grant initiatives.
-These grants are coordinated through the Department of Transportation, Bureau of Transportation Safety.
+Throughout 2010, the Madison Police Department will be participating in a National Highway Traffic Safety Administration sponsored alcohol enforcement overtime grant that will be coordinated through the Department of Transportation, Bureau of Transportation Safety.

-As part of these grant initiatives, additional Madison police officers will be on patrol this spring with the objective of identifying and taking enforcement action against motor vehicle operators and bicyclists who commit traffic violations which place themselves, and other motorists, bicyclists, and pedestrians at risk.
+As part of this grant initiative, additional Madison police officers will be on patrol February 5th with the objective of detecting and apprehending motor vehicle operators who are committing traffic violations and/or who are operating a motor vehicle while impaired.

 The Madison Police Department is committed to improving traffic safety in our community by increasing compliance with traffic laws through education and enforcement.
 Although law enforcement efforts are an important part of public safety, we rely heavily on the cooperation of the public to be aware of and to follow all traffic laws, whether as a pedestrian, bicyclist or motorist.